lsmod/proof-of-history-explained/README.md

 Full demo code available at:\
 https://github.com/lsmod/proof-of-history-explained

-So you see, you could verify in less second it takes to produce the proof.
+So you see, you could verify in fewer second it takes to produce the proof.
 But the idea is not to know how many seconds passed, just that time passed.

 ### Ok, I get proof of history!
 What's the point?

-Let get back a bit and look at bitcoin consensus.\
+Let's get back a bit and look at bitcoin consensus.\
 Minning block is like brute-forcing to find the right nonce it takes to make the block valid.
 All miners try and try...
 And eventually one finds the correct nonce.

 This process is random.
 We don't know which miner/node will produce the next block.\
 Hell!
-Two nodes could produce two valid blocks at the same time!
+Two nodes could even produce two valid blocks at the same time!

 When a miner produces a block it has to propagate this block to other nodes and they eventually come to an agreement (by starting mining on this new block).\
 That's for proof of Work.